bghira/SimpleTuner/TUTORIAL.md

 # We unload the text encoders before training, so, that's not an issue during training time - only during pre-caching.
 # Alternatively, you can go ham on quantisation here and run them in int4 or int8 mode, because no one can stop you.
 export TRAINER_EXTRA_ARGS="${TRAINER_EXTRA_ARGS} --text_encoder_1_precision=no_change --text_encoder_2_precision=no_change --text_encoder_3_precision=no_change"

-# When you're quantising the model, we're not in pure bf16 anymore.
-# Since adamw_bf16 will never work with this setup, select another optimiser.
-# I know the spelling is different than everywhere else, but we're in too deep to fix it now.
-export OPTIMIZER="adafactor" # or maybe prodigy
 ```